j6c-001/badboids/README.md

 # Bad Boids -- Named in honour of the classic teaching example.

 ## A little flocking demo to play with defining simple 3d models, and drawing them.
-* Hit the settings icom to control folocking parameters # boids, zoom and camera controls.
+* Hit the settings icom to control flocking parameters # boids, zoom and camera controls.

 Demo: https://j6c-001.github.io/badboids